zeta-group/ZDCode/readme.md

 # ZDCode 2.0

-## The language that compiles to ye olde DECORATE!
+"The language that compiles to ye olde DECORATE!"

 ZDCode is a project that aims to make writing DECORATE _better_; that is, to expand the possibilities not only of what the code itself can do, but